sanjuroj/TolaWorkflow/README-TESTING.md

 ```

 After running the coverage command you will notice there is a new
-directory named _htmlcov_ in the top-level directory
+directory named _htmlcov_ in the top-level directory.
+Point your
+browser at _htmlcov/index.html_ to view the coverage report.
+On
+macOS, you can just say `open /path/to/html` and the file will open
+in your default browser.